Some of the many companies who have received our training:

 How did you hear about the Luas Ransomware incident?
 Was it on the news?
 Online?
 Facebook?
 Twitter?
 Instagram?
 Or did you happen to visit the website to check some fare information and get confronted by a very basic ransom demand.

-We are an Irish IT Security Consultancy, founded in 2016.
-We have over 27 years of experience working in IT.
-Our founder, Liam Lynch, has an inherent ability when it comes to security, both physical and digital.
-It can be best described by altering the catchphrase of Cole Sear, the child in the movie The Sixth Sense, “I see security!"
+My name is Liam Lynch and I founded L2 Cyber Security Solutions in January 2016.
+I have over 30 years of experience working in IT.
+I found I had an inherent ability when it comes to security, both physical and digital.
+To paraphrase Cole Sear, the child in the movie The Sixth Sense, “I see Data Breaches!"

-Liam has worked with a number of companies over the years.
+I have worked with a number of companies over the years.
 From small operations to large corporations.
-He found that, in spite of massive expenditure on technological security solutions, these can all be thwarted by "Fred" in accounting opening an “invoice” (i.e. evil software) in an e-mail which has sneaked past all of the filters, firewalls and anti-virus.
+I found that, in spite of massive expenditure on technological security solutions, these can all be thwarted by "Dave" in accounting opening an “invoice” (i.e. evil software) in an e-mail which has sneaked past all of the filters, firewalls and anti-virus.